 Changes to environment variables only take effect the next time you restart your web application gears.

-To begin debugging you need to collect the log output from the Python agent.
-So long as the
+To begin debugging, collect the log output from the Python agent.
+When the

-stderr, then log messages from the Python agent will be captured within the standard Python web application logs.
+stderr, the log messages from the Python agent will be captured within the standard Python web application logs.

 To tail the web application logs under OpenShift, run: